 Professor, Petroleum Engineering, Cairo University, Egypt and Managing Director and Principal Consultant, Impact Energy Solutions, Egypt

-Ahmed Alzahabi is currently a Research Fellow/ Post-Doc/Instructor/Project Manager with the Petroleum Engineering Department at Texas Tech University.
+Ahmed Alzahabi is currently a Professor at University of Texas (PB).
 He teaches reservoir engineering, shale reservoirs, multi-stage hydraulic fracturing modeling, and optimum horizontal well placement in unconventional reservoirs.
 He is one of a group of top-class scientists and engineers (Energy Industry Partnerships) working in the field of energy to solve complex problems for the industry.
 He is experienced in introducing new technologies in placing wells and fracture stages in conventional and unconventional oil and gas reservoirs and is currently working on international projects in North America and Asia.
-Previously, he has taught multiple short courses for Eni Egypt, Kuwait Oil Company, Aramco, and Apache.
+Previously, he was a Research Fellow/ Post-Doc/Instructor/Project Manager with the Petroleum Engineering Department at Texas Tech University and has taught multiple short courses for Eni Egypt, Kuwait Oil Company, Aramco, and Apache.
 He interned at Schlumberger, Suez Oil Company, and Oasis Petroleum Company.
 He developed five patents, edits and reviews multiple journals, and is active in SPWLA, SPE, NAGPS, SEG, and AAPG.
 Ahmed earned a PhD and a MS, both in petroleum engineering from Texas Tech University under Dr Mohamed Soliman, a MS in petroleum engineering from Cairo University, and a BS in petroleum engineering from Al Azhar University in Egypt.

 Ahmad Al-Maraghi has nine years of total experience as a reservoir engineer, reservoir-engineering instructor and production technologist.
 He worked with QPC for nine years as a reservoir engineer and production technologist and with OGS for five years as a sub-surface technical advisor and instructor.
 In addition, he was working with IPR group of companies for seven years as a reservoir engineer consultant.
 Ahmad also worked as a programmer developing commerical software programs for four years with BAIT computer company, developing an automatic model identification methodology for well test analysis using artificial neural networks.
 He is currently studying for his PhD in petroleum engineering at Cairo University.
 He has earned a MSc in petroleum engineering from Cairo University and a BSc in petroleum engineering with honors degree from Suez Canal University.